arewhyaeenn/OOP_HELLO_WORLD/README.md

 Unfortunately, we can't just run this program right off the bat.
 It is written in Java, a human-readable language.
 We need to **compile** it, i.e. translate it into instructions that are much less readable to use humans but that our computers can follow.

 Don't worry, we don't have to perform this translation ourselves.
-The Java Virtual Machine will compile for us!
+There are tools in the JDK to compile it for us!

 Save your file and close it.
 In the terminal, type the command: